Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 Always and Never

 Here is a communicative making complaints role-play activity to help students practice complaining with always and never.
-In pairs, students take it in turns to pick up a card that shows the subject of a complaint and two verbs.
-Using a dialogue from the board, the student with the card complains about something the subject is always doing and something the subject never does, e.g. 'She’s always moving things so I can’t find them, and she never cleans up after herself'.
+In pairs, students take turns picking up a card that shows the subject of a complaint and two verbs.
+Using a dialogue from the board, the student with the card complains about something the subject is always doing and something the subject never does, e.g. 'She’s always moving things so I can’t find them, and she never cleans up after herself.'
 The other student then makes a suggestion about the complaint.
 Students continue in this way until all the cards have been used.
 Finally, pairs role-play some of their dialogues in front of the class.

 Always and Never Preview